 There are more steps to take, of course, but each one of these steps takes me closer to my goal of a life free from chronic pain.

 What are YOU doing to eliminate chronic pain from your life?
-If you want to chat or keep in touch, hit me up on Twitter or Facebook through the icons below.
+If you want to chat or keep in touch, hit me up on Twitter or in the comment section below.